 Requirement 82: Means of radiation monitoring

-The purpose of this report is to asssess the AP1000® 60 Hz Standard plant design (also referred to as the US Standard Design) and the AP1000® 50 Hz European Standard Plant Design (also referred to as the European Passive Standard or EPS) against the IAEA Safety Standard No. SSR-2/1 [1].
+The purpose of this report is to asssess the AP1000® plant design against the IAEA Safety Standard No. SSR-2/1 Rev. 1 [1], which was published in 2016 and incorporates the lessons learned from the Fukushima event.

 The AP1000 plant is an 1100-MWe pressurized water reactor (PWR) with passive safety features and extensive plant simplifications that enhance construction, operation, maintenance and safety.
-One of the key design approaches in the AP1000 plant is to use passive features to mitigate design basis accidents.
-In addition to redundancy, these features incorporate diversity based on probabilistic Safety assessment (PSA) insights.
-Active defense-in-depth (DiD) features provide investment protection, reduce the demands on the passive features and support the PSA.
+One of the key design approaches in the AP1000 plant is to use passive features to mitigate design basis accidents (DBAs).
+In addition to redundancy, these features incorporate diversity based on probabilistic risk assessment (PRA, also called Probabilistic Safety Assessment or PSA) insights.
+Active defense-in-depth (DiD) features provide investment protection, reduce the demands on the passive features and support the aggressive PSA targets.
 The passive features are classified as safety in the United States (US).
-The active DiD features are classified as non-safety (with supplemental requirements) in the US.
+The active DiD features are classified as AP1000 Plant Class D, e.g. as non-safety (with supplemental requirements) in the US.
+The AP1000 plant Class D corresponds to lower tier safety classes in European classification scheme (UK safety class 2, European Utility Requirements [EUR] F2 functions) and meets the relevant design and quality assurance requirements.
+See also Section 5.0 for a more detailed discussion of safety classification.

 The AP1000 plant has incorporated a standardization approach, which together with the level of safety achieved by the passive safety features, results in a plant design that can be applied to different geographical regions with varying regulatory standards and utility expectations without major changes.

 The AP1000 plant is designed to achieve a high safety and performance record.
-It is conservatively based on proven pressurized water reactor (PWR) technology, but with an emphasis on safety features that rely on natural forces.
-Consistent with current practice, non-safety systems are used as the first level of defense against more probable events.
-As the second level of defense, the AP1000 plant uses passive safety systems to further enhance plant safety and to satisfy utility requirements (e.g., European Utility Requirements [EUR], Electric Power Research Institute [EPRI] Utility Requirements Document [URD]).
+It is conservatively based on proven PWR technology, but with an emphasis on safety features that rely on natural forces.
+Consistent with current practice, DiD systems are used as the first level of defense against more probable events.
+As the second level of defense, the AP1000 plant uses passive safety systems to further enhance plant safety and to satisfy utility requirements (e.g., EUR, Electric Power Research Institute [EPRI] Utility Requirements Document [URD]).
 Safety systems use natural driving forces such as pressurized gas, gravity flow, natural circulation flow, and convection.
-Safety systems do not use active components (such as pumps, fans or diesel generators) and are designed to function without safety-grade support systems (such as alternating current [AC] power; component cooling water; service water; heating, ventilating and air conditioning [HVAC]).
+Safety systems do not use active components (such as pumps, fans or diesel generators) and are designed to function without safety-grade support systems (such as alternating current [ac] power; component cooling water; service water; heating, ventilating and air conditioning [HVAC]).
 The number and complexity of operator actions required to control the safety systems are minimized; the approach is to eliminate operator action rather than automate it.